VAlux/aoc-2024/README.md

 `sbt run main 1` will run `dXp1.scala` against the `input.txt` data `sbt run main 2` will run `dXp2.scala` against the `input.txt` data

+`sbt run` will run all of the commands above